bvn-architecture/grasshopper_mirror/spec.md

 It will output a dot file that captures the topology of the graph.
 The graph nodes have multiple inputs and outputs, so it'll probably need a Record-based Node because where the edge is connected matters.
 But I'm open to other suggestions on how to construct each node.
 It may be a subgraph or cluster.

-Ideally I'll be written in python and run in a python node in the graph, or be a C# component.
+Ideally It'll be written in python and run in a python node in the graph, or be a C# component.

 The dot file will be put into a folder with the .gh file.
 That folder will then be initialised as a git repo and pushed to github.